Bills Digest No. 83, Bills Digests alphabetical index 2023-24

 1. the first day of the first quarter after Royal Assent and

-2. immediately after the commencement of Schedule 1 to the Treasury Laws Amendment (Support for Small Business and Charities and Other Measures) Bill 2023, if enacted.
+2. immediately after the commencement of Schedule 1 to the Treasury Laws Amendment (Support for Small Business and Charities and Other Measures) Act 2024, which commenced on 1 July 2024.

 The Explanatory Memorandum (p.
 114) notes that, subject to the timing of the passage of the Bill, the Schedule 7 amendments may apply retrospectively.